6 Ways to Savour and Enjoy Sending Christmas Cards

 3. Start Early

 There are a few benefits to starting this task early.
 First, it allows you to spread the workload and enjoy each stage of the process.
 I’d recommend choosing your Christmas cards as early as possible, especially if you’re shopping from a small independent retailer.
 Write a few at a time throughout November and then send them early in December.
 This means the recipients can enjoy them for longer.
 The post office queues are usually shorter earlier in the Christmas season, and you’ll be giving the mail plenty of time to get where it’s going.
-Staring early also allows you to send second class – saving yourself a lot of money!
+Starting early also allows you to send second class – saving yourself a lot of money!

 4. Add Some Creative Touches

 If you enjoy Christmas crafts and getting creative, why not add a few special touches to your cards?
-Making them all from scratch is a huge task most of us don’t have time for but decorating the outside of a few envelopes with rubber stamps, stickers or hand drawn flourishes could be fun.
+Making them all from scratch is a huge task most of us don’t have time for, but decorating the outside of a few envelopes with rubber stamps, stickers, or hand-drawn flourishes could be fun.
 Even just opting for a simple gold pen instead of your usual biro can elevate the experience.

 5. Host a Christmas Card Writing Party